 Communities play an important role in forest conservation.
 In many places around the world, people are living not only nearby but also inside forests.
 It is therefore important to engage with them to work together to protect the environment.

 APP launched Desa Makmur Peduli Api (DMPA) program, based on the integrated forestry and farming system concept, in 2015 as a means to tackle the issue of forest and land fires.
 The program aims to lessen the pressure on forest land by providing alternative livelihoods for the communities living in and around forest areas.
 The program takes a participatory approach, encourages ownership of the community as well as improves the capacity of the village-owned institution to ensure the sustainability of the program.

 We aim to have 500 villages join the DMPA program by the year 2020.
-By the end of 2020, the program has reached 386 villages with potential beneficiaries of more than 31,000 households.
-With the pandemic proving to be an obstacle in approaching and coordinating with new village candidates, the focus in 2020 has been strengthening the program in many of the villages that have been part of the program, particularly those that have a higher risk of land and forest fire.
+By the end of 2021, the program has reached 394 villages with potential beneficiaries of more than 31,000 households.
+With the pandemic proving to be an obstacle in approaching and coordinating with new village candidates, started in year 2020 the focus has been strengthening the program in many of the villages that have been part of the program, particularly those that have a higher risk of land and forest fire.

 Despite the pandemic, a significant number of program participants manage to maintain their business and income, such as honey cultivation, herbal drinks, fruits and vegetables, and so on.
 To further support the program participants during the pandemic, the program provided routine webinars in collaboration with partners, where participants learned to use the digital marketplace to widen their access to market, as well as to develop and innovate their products.
 Focus has also been put on the development of eco-tourism villages that support both economic development and conservation.
 Activities were particularly focused on capacity building and training, with many of the villages already receiving support from the local government and local stakeholders.